fealty/Xenos/Specifications/Xenos.md

 ### Everything is a Function Call

 All Xenos syntax transforms down into built-in and user-defined function or method calls.
+These calls may occur at runtime or compile time depending on what attributes, if any, are applied to a given function or method.

 #### Basic Call Form